 Risks of surgery

 While no operation is risk-free, circumcision is generally a very safe procedure.
 Serious bleeding is the most common complication, but it happens in only about one out of 1,000 operations.
 Even less often, the surgery site can become infected.
-In extremely rare cases, a botched surgery could remove the head of the penis or lead to the death of penile tissue.
+In extremely rare cases, a botched surgery could lead to the death of penile tissue.
 Complications are more likely when the physician is inexperienced, so it's a good idea to find a physician who has performed many, many circumcisions.

 Not long ago, most doctors didn't worry much about the pain of circumcision, Swanson says.
 After all, the thinking went, babies are too young to remember the pain, so why try to prevent it?
 Thankfully, this attitude is changing.
 Most doctors now use some sort of analgesia (pain reliever) when performing circumcision, Swanson says.
 "The operation is not traumatic as long as they use analgesia," he says.
 "I would strongly recommend that parents seek out a doctor who will use it."